TheWatcher/twscript/README.md

 Telliamed (Tom N. Harris), and I would like to express my sincere thanks for his generous contribution to the community.

+I'd also like to thank LarryG for his suggestions, patience, feedback, and willingness to be a guinea-pig.

 ## Installing

 In order to use TWScript with missions, it must be made available to Thief 2